The Three Ancient Cities of the Kathmandu Valley

 Siddha Pokhari

 Siddha Pokhari is a big rectangular water pond near the main city gate of Bhaktapur.
-It was built during the reign of King Yakshya Malla in the early 15th century and is associated with a number of myths.
+It was built during the reign of King Yakshya Malla in the early 15th century and is associated with several myths.
 From this spot, a wide range of snowy peaks are visible on clear days.
 The pond also has many koi fishes and people can feed them.

 The Kailashnath Mahadev Statue